 Guided tours are provided by trained City staff and Lenexa Historical Society volunteers.

-The mission of the Legler Barn Museum Complex is to preserve, collect, exhibit, research, and educate the public about the history of the region of Lenexa, Kansas from prehistoric times to the present.
+The mission of the Lenexa Historical Society and its Complex is to preserve, collect, exhibit, research, and educate the public about the history of Lenexa, Kansas from past to present.

 Also in the complex are the Herb Garden, Wiedenmann Strang Line Wait Station, and the Frisco Train Depot Museum and Caboose.

 The Lenexa Historical Society would like to extend a special thanks to the Legler family for always supporting us by participating in events, donating family artifacts and pictures, and sharing stories about the their family, the barn, and Lenexa.